Tobechukwu-Ikenwe/LOXProgramming/README.md

 ### How It Works

-1.Scanner: Converts source text into a stream of tokens. 🔤
+1. Scanner: Converts source text into a stream of tokens. 🔤

-Compiler: Parses tokens and directly emits bytecode (no AST is built). 🧠
+2. Compiler: Parses tokens and directly emits bytecode (no AST is built). 🧠

-Chunk: Holds bytecode instructions and their constants. 📦
+3. Chunk: Holds bytecode instructions and their constants. 📦

-VM: Executes bytecode using a stack (push, pop, run ops). ⚙️
+4. VM: Executes bytecode using a stack (push, pop, run ops). ⚙️

 ### Bytecode Example